-The Coastal North System has naturally-occurring fluoride in the groundwater and fluoridate two surface water at Swimming River treatment plant and jumping brook treatment plant year around. .Beginning January 1, 2021, the fluoride levels at Swimming River treatment plant & Jumping Brook treatment plant was adjusted to achieve an optimal fluoride level of 0.7 parts per million (ppm) and a control range of 0.0 ppm to 2.0 ppm to comply with the state's Water Fluoridation Standards.
-The naturally-occurring fluoride levels in the Lakewood, Howell & Ocean county system groundwater sources range is 0.0 to 0.3 ppm.
+The Coastal North System has naturally-occurring fluoride in the groundwater and also receives fluoridated water from the Swimming River treatment plant and the Jumping Brook treatment plant year-round.
+Beginning January 1, 2022, the fluoride levels at Swimming River treatment plant and Jumping Brook treatment plant were adjusted to achieve an optimal fluoride level of 0.7 parts per million (ppm) and a control range of 0.0 ppm to 2.0 ppm to comply with the state's Water Fluoridation Standards.
+The naturally-occurring fluoride levels in the Lakewood, Howell and Ocean County groundwater sources range is 0.0 to 0.3 ppm.
 The fluoride levels in the entire system are consistent year-round.

-If you have any questions on fluoride, please call [state] American Water's Customer Service Center at 1-800-272-1325
+If you have any questions on fluoride, please visit newjerseyamwater.com, Select Water Quality and click on Fluoride.
+You may also call our Customer Service Center at 1-800-272-1325.